a7lilion3/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 04. I can only go one way.
 I've not got a reverse gear<br>
 05. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes<br>
 06. Half the lies they tell about me aren't true<br>
+07. Winning is only half of it.
+Having fun is the other half<br>